Unveiling the nature of SN 2022jli: The first double-peaked stripped-envelope supernova showing periodic undulations and dust emission at late times: Analysis

 In Fig. \ref{spectral_comp1_fig}, SN\,2022jli is compared with other SE SNe at about $+12$\,days, during the decline from maximum brightness and before its re-brightening.
 SE SNe are classified as Type IIb, Type Ib and Type Ic depending on the presence of clear and unambiguously detectable amounts of hydrogen and helium in the SN ejecta.
 At this phase, the spectral features of SN\,2022jli correspond to a SN\,Ic very similar to SN\,2013ge during its decline from maximum light.
 The spectra of SN\,2022jli do not show strong helium or Balmer absorption lines such as in SN\,2007Y (Ib) and in SN\,2011dh (IIb).
 A comparison with the bumpy SLSN-I SN\,2019stc shows that this SLSNe exhibit a bluer continuum and broader spectral lines yielding more blended spectral features compared to their lower luminosity cousins like SN\,2022jli.

 A manifestation that the envelope stripping is probably not complete is that some SNe\,Ib exhibit small amounts of hydrogen material \citep[see e.g.,][]{holmbo23,dong23} and some SNe Ic show evidence of helium in their ejecta \citep[see e.g.,][]{drout16,shahbandeh22,holmbo23}.
 This is also the case of SN\,2013ge that although it is classified as a SN\,Ic, it shows weak \ion{He}{I} features in the optical and in the NIR \citep[see][]{drout16} and has an estimated ejecta mass of 2-3\,$M_{\odot}$, not far from the estimated ejecta mass of SN\,2022jli.
 Similarly, SN\,2022jli also shows weak \ion{He}{I} features as discussed below \cite[see also][]{moore23}.
-Additionally, a double peaked, weak and variable H$\alpha$ feature is robustly detected after the second maximum.
-This spectral feature shows a periodic shift in its peak following the light curve undulations and it seems to be a manifestation of the accretion of hydrogen rich material from a companion star in a binary system \citep{chen24}.
-The Ic classification of SN\,2022jli is reinforced by its nebular spectrum (see Fig. \ref{spectral_comp1_fig}), where SN\,2022jli displays differences with the nebular spectra of SNe IIb and Ib, which are discussed in detail below.
+Additionally, a double-peaked, weak and variable H$\alpha$ feature is robustly detected after the second maximum.
+This spectral feature shows a periodic shift in its peak following the light curve undulations and it seems to be a manifestation of the accretion of hydrogen-rich material from a companion star in a binary system \citep{chen24}.
+The Ic classification of SN\,2022jli is reinforced by its nebular spectrum (see Fig. \ref{spectral_comp1_fig}); this is discussed in detail below.

 Close to the time of the second maximum, the spectral features of SN\,2022jli do not show a significant evolution (see Fig. \ref{spectral_comp2_fig}).
 At this phase, the spectrum of SN\,2022jli still shows a clear pseudo-continuum, and a few (pseudo-)nebular features begin to appear in the red part of the optical spectrum, such as [\ion{Ca}{II}] $\lambda\lambda 7291, 7323$ and \ion{O}{I} $\lambda 7774$.
-In turn, the spectral features in the blue part of the optical region (\textless 7000 \AA) remain essentially the same, and remain almost unaltered for the next 100\,days after maximum light, evolving very slowly.
+In turn, the spectral features in the blue part of the optical region (\textless 7000 \AA) remain essentially the same, and remain almost unaltered for the next 100\,days, evolving very slowly.